ZZROTDesign/alpine-ghost/README.md

 Now the Ghost container will be available at your.dockermachine.ip:2368.

 See the example compose file for specification of including the ENV variables as well as the volumes.

+### Volumes

+This image has one volume that can be utilized.
+By connecting a folder with:

+     /var/lib/ghost/

+You can not only keep your data persistent, but also upload a custom config.js file.
+In order to do this connect your volume like this:

+     /your/contentfolder:/var/lib/ghost/

 ## Contributing to Alpine-Ghost

 ### Team members